How to Claim

 In most cases, if you are in receipt of state benefits or tax credits you do not need to give us proof of this as we can get this information from the Department for Work and Pensions.

-If you have a private or occupational pension and are not in receipt of pension credit, you will need to give us your most recent pension slip.
+If you have a private or occupational pension and are not in receipt of pension credit, you will need to provide us with your most recent pension slip.

-You must give us proof of all other income.
+You must provide proof of all other income.
 In most cases a recent letter from the source of the income will be enough.
 If you are unsure of how you can give us proof of your income, please contact us for advice.

 If your total savings and investments is over £6,000 (or over £10,000 if you have reached the qualifying age for state pension credit), you also need to give us proof of all the savings and investments you have.
 This includes current accounts, savings and investment accounts, stocks and shares, national savings certificates, premium bonds and ISAs (this list is not exhaustive).